One constant to rule them all

-For the general choice of masses the dependence on the scale $\Lambda$ does not disappear.
-With $m_f=0$ for all $f$, the dependence on the scale $\Lambda$ boils down to a contribution to the last constant term, disappearing on the next step and not affecting the coupling matrix.
-Let us now assume the special choice of masses (\ref{eqn:specialmasses}).
+For general masses the dependence on the scale $\Lambda$ does not disappear.
+With $m_f=0$ for all $f$, this dependence reduces to a contribution to the final constant term, which disappears in the next step and does not affect the coupling matrix.
+Let us now assume the special choice of nonzero masses (\ref{eqn:specialmasses}).
 Then